Workington Town

 Workington Town is a semi-professional rugby league club based in Workington, West Cumbria, England.
-The club plays home games at Derwent Park and competes in League One, the third tier of British rugby league.
+The club plays home games at Derwent Park and competes in the RFL Championship, the second tier of British rugby league.

 Workington have won the League Championship once in 1951 and Challenge Cup in 1952.

-The clubs traditional home colours are white shirt with a blue band.
+The club's traditional home colours are white shirt with a blue band.
 Their main rivals are Whitehaven, while they also have a Cumbrian rivalry with Barrow Raiders.